leotaku/village/README.md

 # Village

-Village is a collection of responsive zsh prompts using their own shared asynchronous configuration framework.
+Village is a collection of responsive ZSH prompts using their own shared asynchronous configuration framework.
-It also includes some other zsh-prompt related utilities under `allies`.
+It also includes some other prompt related utilities under `allies`.

 ## Install